CAPT-G/Money_Creation/Federal_Reserve_Money_Creation_Corrected.md

-# Understanding Money Creation: Federal Reserve Notes and IOUs (Corrected Edition)
+# Money Creation: Federal Reserve Notes and IOUs

 **Date:** 2025-11-10

 ---

-## 🧠 Conversation Summary
+## 🧠 Document Summary

 This document captures a full, organized dialogue exploring whether Federal Reserve Notes (FRNs) are equivalent to IOUs and how money is created in the U.S. financial system — including corrected balance sheet and T-account visualizations.